G-GHF7E47LBJ

 Health and Safety Concerns in Aloe Vera Products

 While aloe vera is generally safe, ethical concerns arise around product safety, labeling, and marketing claims.
-Since 2020 people have been looking at health in a new way and some have turned to aloe vera to help with gut health, to improve overall health.
-(These are claims that haven't been studied enough to confirm one way or another)
+Since 2020, people have been looking at health in a new way.
+Some have turned to aloe vera to help with gut health and improve overall wellness.
+However, these claims haven't been studied enough to confirm their validity.

 Some aloe vera products contain additives, fillers, or contaminants that reduce effectiveness or cause allergic reactions.
 Ethical producers ensure high purity and quality control.